 Before you decide you want to buy property in Mexico, we strongly suggest you try renting in your destination of choice and you may want to try a few different areas before you decide where to settle down.

-Ready to Buy!
+Ready to Buy in Mexico?

 Both of those statements are false but the laws defining foreign investment in Mexico often lead to this confusion.

 The Mexican Constitution states that no foreigner may own land within the restricted zones in Mexico.
 The restricted zones for foreign investment are within 100 kilometers (about 62 miles) of the border, or 50 kilometers (about 31 miles) from any Mexican coastline.
 However, a foreigner may own property outright with legal title of any part of the interior of Mexico not included within those restricted zones.

 Owning Mexico Real Estate Through a Trust or “Fideicomiso”

 Now, we all probably have friends, or friends of friends, that have a place in Mexico that is within one of the restricted zones, the beach house or condo, the jungle retreat or the hacienda overlooking the sea.
 How did they do that?

 In 1997 Mexico amended their Constitution to encourage foreign investment which opened up some options.